 In a somewhat controversial post — at the Progress in Political Economy site — I argue that eco-collaborative housing, i.e. collectively pursuing affordable and sustainable housing, can incorporate and engender a revolutionary focus.
 For instance, permaculture, degrowth and simple living activists use alternative housing and household practices as strategies for, and illustrations of, post-capitalist economic and political relationships.

 The major illustrative cases of this point incorporate a high level of collective sufficiency; share their resources as commons and/or income-share; have strong horizontal forms of collective self-governance; rely in minor ways on the state and replace market dynamics with obligatory collective work and satisfaction of residents basic needs.
-In short, eco-collaborative housing and lifestyles do not necessarily, lead to ecosocialism, but could be a route to.
+In short, eco-collaborative housing and lifestyles do not necessarily lead to ecosocialism, but could be a route to such forms of postcapitalism.

 Anitra Nelson is Associate Professor in the Centre for Urban Research School of Global, Urban and Social Studies at RMIT University, Australia.
 She is the author of Marx’s Concept of Money: The God of Commodities (Routledge, 1999), and she co-edited Life Without Money: Building Fair and Sustainable Economies (Pluto, 2011) and Housing for Degrowth (Routledge, 2018)